Waterway Recovery Group: History

 Another major step forwards was taken in 1968, as part of a renovation scheme around the Ashton Canal, which was semi-derelict at the time.
 The scheme was called "Operation Spring Clean", and Palmer set about mustering support for "Operation Ashton" through Navvies Notebook.
 The idea was to demonstrate that a large co-ordinated working party could be organised, and that such a party could achieve much more than a small group of professionals could in a similar time.
 The working party was held on 21 and 22 September 1968, when over 600 volunteers turned up and demonstrated the value of such an exercise.
 It attracted considerable publicity, which the IWA recognised as being almost as valuable as the actual work done.

 Progress continued through 1969.
 In the years 1967, 1968 and 1969, the number of working groups, now called "Digs", had risen from 11 to 16 and then 23.
-Two major events, at Marple on the Peak Forest Canal and at Welshpool on the Montgomeryshire Canal had each attracted over 200 volunteers.
+Two major events, at Marple on the Peak Forest Canal and at Welshpool on the Montgomery Canal had each attracted over 200 volunteers.
 The time had come to organise such numbers more formally, and the Waterways Recovery Group was formed in 1970.
 Navvies Notebook continued to be published until April 1971, when it was renamed Navvies.

 The work of the newly formed group continued to grow.
 In October 1971, Navvies announced a working party on the Grantham Canal, which turned out to be the first of many.
 Two months later, the British Waterways Board, the Inland Waterways Association, and the local authorities through which the canals ran agreed to restore the lower Peak Forest Canal and the Ashton Canal.
 Palmer set about organising something that would demonstrate what could be done to the local population.
-A dig was organised for 25–26 March 1972, with the codename "Ashtac".
+A dig was organised for 25–26 March 1972, with the codename "Ashtac" also known as "Ashton Attack" to represent the event at Ashton Canal.
 The event was a success, as over 1000 volunteers from all over Britain arrived and removed large quantities of rubbish from the canals.
 The British Waterways Board were complimentary, and published a document outlining the contributions of volunteers since 1968.
-On 27–28 October 1973 The Droitwich Dig, saw another major dig, organised jointly with the Droitwich Canals Trust, WRG used their experience of such campaigns to ensure that the 500 volunteers who attended were put to good use.
+On 27–28 October 1973 the Droitwich Dig was another major dig, organised jointly with the Droitwich Canals Trust; WRG used their experience of such campaigns to ensure that the 500 volunteers who attended were put to good use.

+Structure

+Although originally an independent body, since 2002 WRG has been a division of the Inland Waterways Association.
+The IWA covers WRG's core costs, while WRG relies on fundraising and voluntary donations to further its restoration aims.